 Around this time Varney/Hobbyline plastic passenger cars were supplied to Penn Line for their HO

 under the Varney name until March 1970, when the branding was finally changed to 'Life-Like.'
-Around this time, Varney
+The HO RS-11 was featured as the

-also put out a nice diecast HO GG-1 Electric made from tooling that Sol Kramer had acquired from
+also put out a nice die-cast HO GG-1 Electric locomotive made from tooling that Sol Kramer had acquired from

 Association, Inc. named Gordon Varney a Pioneer of Model Railroading.